maetyu-d/radio_music/README.md

-# Radio Music (JUCE)
+# Radio Music

 A JUCE instrument plugin that:
 - picks internet radio streams from a built-in station list,
-- continuously preloads and random-switches between stations,
+- continuously preloads and randomly switches between stations,
-- crossfades between streams without intentional gaps,
+- can crossfade between streams without intentional gaps,
-- applies stutter, granular, and micro-loop effects.
+- applies stutter, granular, micro-loop, and or wild resampling effects.

 ## Build